spacebeam/research/site/content/download.md

 Summary: SHA/OS is a distributed workstation with custom configurations and additional software focus on high-performance and scientific computation.

 ## Hosted
-supported hosted systems include debian, ubuntu, centos, fedora, arch
+Hosted system have been reported to run on Debian, Ubuntu, Centos.

 ## Native
 If you can use BitTorrent, please do so and leave the client open for a while so you can seed the files for other users.
-Otherwise, use the [direct download](https://shaos.ws/images/shaos-3.17-amd64.iso).
+Otherwise, use the [direct download](https://shaos.ws/images/shaos-8.17-amd64.iso).